 Fall is full of opportunities for drinking.
 Thanksgiving, Halloween, and just a plain old pretty autumn evening are all great reasons to mix together a cocktail.

-company for a holiday party, you don’t want to have to spend the time making drinks for each guest.
+If you’re having a lot of company for a holiday party, you don’t want to have to spend the time making drinks for each guest.
 A big punch can come together quickly, leaving you more time to enjoy yourself.
 Punch à la Taylor starts with Assam tea and Irish whiskey, kicking it up with citrus juice and gentian liqueur.
 Fish House Punch combines dark rum and cognac with peach schapps.
 Fall is apple season, so you could also try our Chilled Cider Punch, a mixture of normal apple cider, hard cider, ginger beer, and whiskey.

 Want an apple drink, but not preparing for a party?
 For the Szarlotka, simply combine spicy Zubrowka vodka and unfiltered apple juice to make a drink that tastes like apple pie in a glass.
 Prefer whiskey?
 Mix spiced apple cider with bourbon for our warming Bourbon Cider.